 Stress can indeed cause temporary tinnitus and it can exacerbate existing tinnitus.
 You may notice your tinnitus is louder, occurs more frequently, or changes in pitch or quality during a stressful time or event.

 Positively, tinnitus should soften and eventually the end goal is habituation.
-An important tool in managing tinnitus is to identify and avoid or manage triggers as much as reasonably possible.
+An important tool in improving tinnitus is to identify and avoid or manage triggers as much as reasonably possible.

 It's important to remember that the tinnitus should return to baseline and you should be able to ignore it after the stressful event has passed.
 If the tinnitus persists or worsens, it may be time to find professional tinnitus help.